This article was updated for accuracy and relevance on December 24th, 2021.

 How to Stop Overpacking

 We have to make peace with leaving things behind and worry more about how efficiently we’re packing rather than how much stuff we can squeeze into a suitcase.
-Psychologist and author Laura Fielding says that most people are “aiming to cover their butts when they pack.”
+It's time to say goodbye to the !
+Psychologist and author Laura Fielding says that most people are “aiming to cover their butts when they pack", yet they're all capable of packing light.

 We’ve been taught that if we’re going into the unknown, we have to be prepared for absolutely everything.
 But in your day-to-day life, are you ever prepared for everything?
 Who hasn’t been stuck in unexpected traffic, or showed up to a party underdressed, or spilled red wine on literally anything?
 And we all lived to tell the story.